PDAL/PDAL/doc/stages/filters.md

 : Compute pointwise Local Outlier Factor (along with K-Distance and Local Reachability Distance).

+{ref}`filters.m3c2`

+; Compute the 3D distance between two sets of points based on the M3C2 algorithm.

 {ref}`filters.miniball`

 : Compute a criterion for point neighbors based on the miniball algorithm.